 Who Has to Follow These Laws?

-Most Nevada health care providers (such as doctors, dentists, chiropractors, optometrists and hospitals) must follow both the HIPAA Privacy Rule and state laws that give patients rights in their medical records.
+Most Virginia health care providers (such as physicians, optometrists, chiropractors, and hospitals) must follow both the HIPAA Privacy Rule and state laws that give patients rights in their medical records.

 There are some health care providers, however, that do not have to follow the HIPAA Privacy Rule.
 The HIPAA Privacy Rule only covers health care providers that use computers to send health information for certain administrative or financial purposes (such as filing claims for insurance).

 Sometimes Ashley goes to a doctor at a free clinic for medical treatment.
 The doctor does not accept private insurance, Medicaid, or Medicare.
 The doctor does not file any insurance claims.
 Ashley’s doctor probably does not have to follow the HIPAA Privacy Rule because the doctor does not appear to send health information for the types of administrative or financial purposes that would make her a covered health care provider under the Rule.